steph72/fcio-tutorial/docs/README.md

 Since in FCM, each 8x8 pixel character cell on the screen is referenced by a 16 bit pointer, it is not compatible to 'traditional' C64 text modes and therefore not accessible via standard console libraries, such as mega65-libc's own *conio.h*.
 This is where *fcio* comes in.

-Please note that at the moment, FCIO "only" supports displaying graphics and text, but this might very well change in the future.
+Please note that at the moment, *fcio* "only" supports displaying graphics and text, but this might very well change in the future.

 # The Tutorial